 It’s pretty embarrassing to take the picky eater kid (we’ve all had at least one, yes?) somewhere for dinner and have them blurt out “eww yucky”.
 I find it so rude, even though they are just being honest.
 To solve that issue, we have them say something a little different.

 I learned it from Peter’s family.
 Our kids are not allowed to say “I don’t like that”.
 When they tell me that they have to apologize and I tell them they can say “It’s not my favorite”.
 This may seem like a small thing but it’s HUGE!
 When we go places, especially when someone else is cooking it’s so much less embarrassing to hear “this is not my favorite” rather than “eww, I don’t like this”.

 Making two (or three dinners) is exhausting and nuts.
 And for a little dictator none the less!
 I never thought I was cooking two dinners.
-But I realized I was leaving stuff off of both their plates because I thought they probably wouldn’t eat it.
-Or I didn’t want to deal with the whining so I’d leave off the pesto from the noodles.
+But…I was leaving stuff off of their plates because I thought they probably wouldn’t eat it.
+For example, I didn’t want to deal with the whining so I’d leave off the pesto from the noodles.

 Related Post: 20 of the Best Bath Toys Toddlers will love

 Peter would bring home treats all the time from the hospital, like a sweet muffin or an extra danish or whatever.
-Of course, the kids loved it!
+Of course, our kids loved it!
 Then one day it hit me the reason they didn’t want fruit was because it wasn’t sweet! (crazy, I know).
 At least not compared to other things we had around on a regular basis.

 Related Post: How to teach preschool at home, a practical guide

 At our house it looks like this: They tried a few required bites and “weren’t hungry”.
 An hour goes by and they want cereal.
 So then I realize they could have eaten much more at dinner but didn’t want to…knowing they’d get cereal.